How to Use BFR Bands | Crucial Tips for First Timers

 How Do You Know If BFR Is for You?

 BFR training benefits a wide range of people.
 Those who have mobility issues, such as those who are in a cast, bed-ridden, elderly, or post-op, will benefit.
-Conversely, athletes will see significant results as well, especially those who want to isolate a weaker region of the body and strengthen it.

 As you begin your BFR training, it’s important to consult with your physician before starting a new exercise program.
 Invest in the proper equipment and start off slow and deliberate.
 Build up your training from there and you’ll discover BFR is a game-changer when it comes to seeing results and reducing the risk of injury to your muscles, joints, and tissue.